Gaza is facing a humanitarian crisis of catastrophic proportions.

 Our decision to respond in any crisis is always driven by humanitarian need— prioritising those people, in particular women and girls, most in need of assistance, whilst considering our ability and capacity and those of others, including states, to meet that need.

-Even before this latest escalation, which is worsening on a daily basis, 80% of people living in Gaza relied on international aid following 16 years of blockade.
+Even before this latest conflict started, 80% of people living in Gaza relied on international aid following 16 years of blockade.
 Their coping capacities were stretched to the limit and beyond.
 Whilst there are humanitarian needs in Israel, our monitoring shows that the government and national and local aid organisations there are able to respond to these needs.

 As a result, at this time our immediate focus is on responding to urgent unmet needs in Gaza and other affected parts of the occupied Palestinian territory.
 We continue to review this as the situation evolves.